-The CDA implemented GASB 87 re: leases in 2022 and recorded a leased asset and payable related to a lease for its office space as noted earlier.
+The CDA recognizes a leased asset and payable related to its leases for office space as noted earlier.
 In addition, the CDA leases office equipment under noncancelable leases with various expiration dates.
-These leases are immaterial and, accordingly, the CDA elected to not record a leased asset and lease payable for these minor leases.
-2023 rent expense for these office equipment leases was \$4,230; future minimum annual rent payments are approximately \$4,000.
+These leases are immaterial and, accordingly, the CDA elects not record a leased asset and lease payable for these minor leases.
+2024 rent expense for these office equipment leases was \$6,300; future minimum annual rent payments are approximately \$6,000.